barr-israel/barrcodes/content/posts/1brc/index.md

 I tried running the search for `FxHasher` with more seeds to find a lower divisor but could not find anything.
 Since we expect to only load up to 413 cache lines around the 413 station names and having 2 entries on the same line is fairly unlikely, the actual size of the table doesn't matter.
 So I picked the identity function

-## Benchmarking A Compliant Solution Again
+## Benchmarking An Updated Compliant Solution

 After making so many changes since the last compliant version benchmark, I want to see how well it does now.